-I , hereby certify that I have read the Radiologic Technology Clinical Handbook and have had the opportunity to ask questions.
-As a condition of my enrollment in the school, I agree to comply with the high standards and rules set forth therein.
-Failure to comply with the policies may result in disciplinary action and / or dismissal from the program.
+I , hereby certify that I have read the Radiologi

+Technology Clinical Handbook and h nave had the opportunity to ask questions.
+As a condition of m

+enrollment in the school, I agree to o comply with the high standards and rules set forth therein

+Failure to comply with the policies may result in disciplinary action and / or dismissal from th

+program.

-The Radiologic Technology Clinical Handbook will supersede the Cameron University and Great Plains Technology Student Handbook in areas of conflicting policies.
+The Radiologic Technology Clinica al Handbook will supersede the Cameron University and Grea

+Plains Technology Student Handbo -

+Charles Charles

 Student Signature Date

 Program Director Date

 Clinical Coordinator Date

+Instructor Date

 Instructor Date

 Instructor Date